Samuel Bard (physician)

 Samuel Bard (April 1, 1742 – May 24, 1821) was an American physician who founded the first medical school in New York City and the second medical school in the United States at King's College, now known as Columbia University College of Physicians and Surgeons.
 He was a personal physician to George Washington.
 His description of the disease diphtheria was instrumental in formulating treatment for that condition.

 Early life

 Bard was born in Philadelphia on April 1, 1742.
-He was a son of Suzanne (née Valleau) Bard (1720–1784), a granddaughter of Peter Fauconnier, and Dr. John Bard (1716–1799), a physician who was born in Burlington, New Jersey.
+He was a son of Suzanne (née Valleau) Bard (1720–1784), a granddaughter of Peter Fauconnier, and John Bard (1716–1799), a physician who was born in Burlington, New Jersey.

 He first studied at King's College, and in September 1761 sailed to Europe to obtain a thorough medical education.
 He spent five years in France, England, and Scotland and received his M.D. at the University of Edinburgh in May 1765.
 On his return, he found his father in debt for his education, which had cost more than a thousand pounds.
 He entered into partnership with him, and for three years drew nothing beyond his expenses from the profits of the business, amounting to 1,500 a year.